yp2800/my-mac-os/README.md

 <img src="https://i.imgur.com/RATGaNJ.png" width="400" alt="img">

 #### [iStat Menus](https://bjango.com/mac/istatmenus/) - Mac system monitoring from menu bar
-- Great system monitoring tools of which I use to quickly see my CPU/network/memory usage as well as quickly see my calendar and weather.
+- Great system monitoring tools which I use to quickly see my CPU/network/memory usage.
 I find it very valuable to know if my CPU is being abused by some application and if so by which.
 I then use [ProcessControl](https://github.com/vitorgalvao/alfred-workflows/tree/master/ProcessControl#readme) workflow to quickly kill off misbehaving processes.
+Often times iStat Menus is deactivated for me to preserve battery.

 #### [PodcastMenu](https://github.com/insidegui/PodcastMenu) - Puts Overcast in menu bar
 - Allows you to listen and control playback of podcasts from [Overcast](https://overcast.fm) right from your menu bar.